TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 [^footnote-5]: See: [https://stackoverflow.com/questions/29112071/how-to-convert-ntp-time-to-unix-epoch-time-in-c-language-linux]

-### 3.8- Decentralized risk analysis in the Cléa application
+### 3.8- Decentralized risk analysis in the CL\'EA application

-Each Cléa application periodically downloads the `clusterList` from the server, in an incremental manner.
+Each CL\'EA application periodically downloads the `clusterList` from the server, in an incremental manner.
 This is achieved by downloading the `index.txt` file first, identifying the newly available files (it is assumed the application remembers what is the latest file name downloaded).
-The Cléa application then downloads each of the new files, remembers the name of the last one, and processes them one by one.
+The CL\'EA application then downloads each of the new files, remembers the name of the last one, and processes them one by one.

-Then the Cléa application checks locally if there is one or more intersections between:
+Then the CL\'EA application checks locally if there is one or more intersections between:

 - the information `{LTId, t_qrScan}` from each tuple of its `localList` (the `LTId` is available in clear text in the QR code scanned in order to allow this comparison).
 - the information `{LTId_cluster, h1_cluster}` from the downloaded `clusterList`.